 - All planned school excursions are approved by the Principal and endorsed by the P&C Association.
 Camps and excursions appear on our approved term calendar. - Notification will be given and permission sought for the participation of your child. - Expenses are charged for these activities such expenses are directed to the purpose for which it is charged. - School charges for camps and excursions are calculated on a cost recovery basis, according to the number of students who have indicated their attendance. - Participation of students is indicated through payment of the excursion or camp charge and provision of a permission form completed by the parent/carer. - All children are expected to attend the year level camps, and we attempt to keep costs reasonable.
-If a child's behaviour is deemed to have been inappropriate during the course of a school year, and the child may be a danger or disruption to other children, the school has the responsibility to exclude the child from camps or excursions. - We would attempt to work with parents to ensure each child can participate.
+If a child's behaviour is deemed to have been inappropriate during the course of a school year, and the child may be a danger or disruption to other children, the school has the responsibility to make alternate arrangements for that child which may include nonattendance. - We would attempt to work with parents to ensure each child can participate with adjustments.